SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ## 2. General notes

 This SDG is interpreted to be about the marine environment; however, certain topics are difficult to limit to only this environment without missing large numbers of works.
 In particular, fisheries research may not always use clear marine words, or may concern both marine and freshwater environments.
 Thus, the fishery-related targets (14.4, 14.6 and 14.b) are currently not limited using the *marine terms* below.
 All other areas are.

 A source of keywords for several targets was OECDs "Marine Protected Areas: Economics, Management and Effective Policy Mixes" (<a id="OECD">[OECD, 2017](#f5)</a>), and FAOs "State of World Fisheries and Aquaculture" (<a id="FAOfish">[FAO, 2018](#f8)</a>).
 In addition, during editing of this string (2021), we have consulted two other sets of queries for reference: <a id="Aurora">[Aurora Universities network (2020)](#f5)</a> and <a id="Els">[Rivest et al. (2021)](#f6)</a>.

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021a](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)

-Lists of least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists at any time between Nov 2015 and Dec 2020) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f2)</a>).
+Our classification of countries as least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f2)</a>).
+Additional terms for these countries, generic terms for country groups, and terms for low and middle income countries (LMICs) were gathered from the LMIC 2020 filter from the Norwegian Satellite of Cochrane Effective Practice and Organisation of Care (EPOC), developed by the Norwegian Institute of Public Heath (https://epoc.cochrane.org/lmic-filters).

 ## 3. Marine terms: String for limiting certain phrases to the marine environment